 1. Search is a sustainable channel

 With search traffic, you don’t have to keep paying money for clicks or to post every day.

 Don’t get me wrong – advertising and social are valuable.
 In fact, the brand awareness that ads generate can directly feed into your organic search traffic!

 But when you pause a campaign, the traffic stops dead.

-If you stop spending hours a week writing social media posts and taking Instagram photos (even if you schedule in advance), the traffic dries up.
+If you stop spending hours a week writing social media posts and taking Instagram photos, the traffic dries up.